weiran-zsd/eslint-plugin-node/docs/rules/no-extraneous-import.md

 <!-- end auto-generated rule header -->

-If an `import` declaration's source is extraneous (it's not written in `package.json`), the program works in local, but will not work after dependencies are re-installed.
+If an `import` declaration's source is extraneous (it's not written in `package.json`), the program works in local, but may not work after dependencies are re-installed.
 It will cause troubles to your team/contributors.
+If a declaration source is extraneous yet consistently works for you and your team, it may be a transitive dependency (a dependency of a dependency).
+Transitive dependencies should still be saved as an explicit dependency in `package.json` to avoid the risk of a dependency changing and removing the dependency of a dependency this `import` is relying on.

 This rule disallows `import` declarations of extraneous modules.

 ## 📖 Rule Details